Nouwiki/Nouwiki/README.md

 ## Features & Goals

+In the abstract we want it to be:

+- [ ] Easy enough for the layman.
+- [ ] Powerful enough for the developer.
+- [ ] Good enough for the academic.
+- [ ] Beautiful enough for the designer.

+In more concrete terms:

 - [ ] Multiple collaboration models (solve Wikipedia's bureaucracy).
 - [ ] Edit anywhere
  	- [x] text editor